jeremyomer/KidneyExchange.jl/README.md

 - `CPLEX`: use exclusively CPLEX (_requires a licensed installation of CPLEX_)
 - `Gurobi`: use exclusively Gurobi (_requires a licensed installation of Gurobi_)

+Packages Clp, Cbc, Gurobi and CPLEX are not included among the dependencies so the y must be added and loaded (with using) if you wish to use one of them.
+This was necessary due to some compatibility issues with Clp and Cbc, and because CPLEX and Gurobi require a licensed installation.

 ## Basic usages